 When looking for a therapist in New Jersey, you’ll find that you have plenty of mental health specialists to choose from.
-As a prime location for adults who want to be close but not quite in the action of NYC, New Jersey is rich with therapists experienced in helping both adults and children.
+As a prime location for adults who want to be close to, but not quite in, the bustle of NYC, New Jersey is rich with therapists experienced in helping both adults and children.
 Particularly if you commute to the city and are willing to cast a wider net there, or are open to including online therapy in your search, there are plenty of options for New Jerseyites.

 Finding a New Jersey therapist — one who is right for you — will take some work on your part, but we’ve broken it down step by step below.
 You can search for vetted therapists on Zencare, or have us do the heavy lifting of matching you with a therapist to support you with whatever challenges you’re facing, too.

-1. Look for affordable/in-network options.
+1. Look for affordable/in-network options

 The average therapy cost in New Jersey ranges from $125 - $150 per session, but take heart.
 If cost is an important factor in your search, there are ways to find affordable therapy.

 Learning about your insurance coverage is an excellent launch point.
 Is there a copay, and how much is that copay if you’ve already met your deductible versus if you have not?
 How many therapy sessions will insurance cover?
 And which New Jersey therapists work with your insurance?
 You’ll save the most money by seeing an in-network therapist, although they are rarely in steady supply and are often in high demand.